Topological expansion in isomorphism theorems between matrix-valued fields and random walks: Preliminaries

-If the path $\gamma$ is a nearest neighbor path parametrized by continuous time, and does only a finite number of jumps, the holonomy $\mathsf{hol}^{U}(\gamma)$ is defined as the holonomy along the discrete skeleton of $\gamma$. $\overleftarrow{\gamma}$ will denote the time-reversal of a path $\gamma$.
+If the path $\gamma$ is a nearest-neighbor path parametrized by continuous time, and does only a finite number of jumps, the holonomy $\mathsf{hol}^{U}(\gamma)$ is defined as the holonomy along the discrete skeleton of $\gamma$.
+We will denote by $\overleftarrow{\gamma}$ the time-reversal of a path $\gamma$.
 We have that